 Due to the nature of a trip, it may be necessary to qualify a driver for a trip.
 If a driver comes up for a trip that the administration has determined requires special qualifications, then that driver will be replaced and put back on the list for the next available trip.

-New drivers and monitors will not be assigned trips until they have received the proper trip training and determined by the Driver Trainer
+New drivers and monitors will not be assigned trips until they have received the proper trip training and determined by the Driver Trainer.
+Two Saturdays, one for in-town and one for out of town.

 If you fail to turn in three (3) trip tickets, you will be suspended from the trip list until the Administrator has cleared you for trip assignments.